This Tim Hortons chili recipe makes a wonderful copycat of the original. Serve this to your family and friends and they’ll crave it for days!

 Tips and Tricks for the Best Chili

 - Use 80/20 ground beef.
 You might think it’s more ideal to add a fatty beef in there for more flavor, but nope.
 All you get is a greasier chili, and no one wants that.
 80/20 is just the right ratio between lean and fatty.

 - Adjust the spices according to your taste.
 You can also flavor your chili with whatever spices and seasonings you can think of.
 As long as you stick to flavors you like, you won’t go wrong.

 - A little bit of cocoa powder or unsweetened chocolate goes a long way.
 It won’t make your chili taste like chocolate, I promise.
 It only deepens the flavor of the chili even more.

 - Substitute a bit of the canned tomatoes for good-quality ketchup like Heinz.
 The sweetness of the ketchup will cover up the acidity of the tomatoes and chili powder, giving the chili a more balanced flavor.

 - Because it contains a ton of beans, this chili is already thick even without a thickener.
-But just in case yours doesn’t turn out as thick as you want it to be, you can remedy it with a starch slurry.
+But if you want to know how to thicken chili, just make a starch slurry.
 Simply mix 2 tablespoons of flour or cornstarch with some of the liquid in the chili until dissolved.
 Pour it back into the pot and stir.
 The chili will start to thicken in just a few minutes.